SiBuijs/XSuite-SynchrotronIntegrals/README.md

 **Synchrotron Integrals**

 This class computes the synchrotron integrals for a given line object in XSuite and calculates associated physical quantities from these integrals.
+The class works for line objects with both thick and thin elements.
+The work is based on "Evaluation of Synchrotron Radiation Integrals" by R.H.
+Helm.

 **Initialization:**